-The offset error is the difference between the ideal and the actual offset current.
-For a DAC, the offset point is the average value at the output for the two midscale digital input codes with respect to the full scale of the DAC.
+The offset error is the difference between the ideal and the actual offset point.
+For a DAC, the offset point is the step value when the digital input is at midscale.
 This error affects all codes by the same amount.

-^{}Thermal efficiency is not the key factor, since the MAX5884 features low-power operation.
+\\Thermal efficiency is not the key factor, since the MAX5885 features low-power operation.
 The exposed pad is the key element to ensure a solid ground connection between the DAC and the PC board's analog ground layer.

-^{}Vias connect the land pattern to internal or external copper planes.
+\\\Vias connect the land pattern to internal or external copper planes.
 It is important to connect as many vias as possible to the analog ground plane to minimize inductance.